Initye/NewsReader/README.md

 # 📰 NewsReader
-NewsReader is a modern Android news application built with Kotlin and Jetpack Compose.
+NewsReader is a  news application using NewsAPI, built with Kotlin and Jetpack Compose.
 It allows users to browse the latest headlines and filter news by categories such as Technology, Business, Sports, and more.

 # ✨ Features
-## 🔥 View top headlines
+### 🔥 View top headlines

-## 🗂️ Browse news by category
+### 🗂️ Browse news by category

-## 🌐 Dynamic content fetched from a NewsAPI
+### 🌐 Dynamic content fetched from a NewsAPI

 # 📸 Screenshots